edvordo/RoA-WSHookUp/README.md

 ## About

 ### Available events
-Pick one speciffic to listen to from.
+Pick one speciffic to listen to from the list below.
 All are prepended with `roa-ws:`

  * `battle`
  * `harvest`